NREL/REopt_API/README.md

 Finally, `exec ./env/bin/gunicorn --config ./config/gunicorn.conf.py reopt_api.wsgi` will start the Gunicorn server.
 With `TEST="true"` the server will listen at `127.0.0.1:8000`, which is defined in MY-API-FOLDER/config/gunicorn.conf.py.
-The gunicorn.conf.py file also uses `APP_ENV="development"` to select the Django configuration file.
+The gunicorn.conf.py file also uses `APP_ENV="local"` to select the Django configuration file.

 Once you have honcho installed, your .env variables defined, and a `redis-server` running, you can:
 ```